-Stage 1 PDH - Drug Education 'Medicines & Me' Learning sequence overview: Students will learn about the purpose of medication, administration of medication and safe use of medication.

-Stage 2 PDH - Drug Education 'Drugs affect me': Learning sequence overview Students will learn about the safe storage, administration and labelling of medicines.
+PDH - Drug Education 'Keeping myself safe around drugs': Learning sequence overview Students will learn the definitions and differences between legal and illegal drugs/medicines, the effects of caffeine, alcohol and tabacco and how to read labels of drugs.
+They will also explore the administration and safe storage of medicines.

-.
 Weekly PE lesson will focus on developing and consolidating the Fundamental Movement Skills (FMS) through our biannual gymnastics program.
 FMS include:

-- Locomotor skills such as run, jump, hop, skip, gallop, leap and dodge - Non-locomotor skills such as static balance, bend, sway, twist and turn - Object control skills such as catch, throw and kick
+- Locomotor skills such as run, jump, hop, skip, gallop, leap and dodge - Non-locomotor skills such as static balance, bend, sway, twist and turn - Object control skills such as catch, throw and kick.